 Medical costs are currently about 60% of all workers compensation benefit costs in the United States.
-Medical costs in the system had a watershed year in 2015.
+Medical costs in the system had a surprising year in 2015.
 For the first time in more than 20 years, the average severity of medical claims for employees who were out of work due to injury or illness declined, after years of steady increases in severity.

 To examine the factors driving this decline, NCCI released a research brief, "Investigating the Drivers of the 2015 Workers Compensation Medical Severity Decline."
-The brief is based on NCCI's compilation and analysis of lost-time medical claims severity data from 38 states. ("Lost-time medical claims severity" refers to the average amount of money paid per claim in workers compensation cases in which injured or ill workers lost time from the job.)
+The brief is based on NCCI's compilation and analysis of medical claims severity data from 38 states. ("Lost-time medical claims severity" refers to the average amount of money paid per claim in workers compensation cases in which injured or ill workers lost time from the job.)

 Below are some basic questions and answers and a summary of key highlights from the report.

 What did medical severity trends look like prior to 2015?

 In the 20-year period from 1995 to 2014, lost-time medical claims severity in workers compensation cases steadily increased, outpacing medical price inflation.
 Between 1995 and 2002, average annual growth in claims severity was 9%.
 Between 2002 and 2009, the annual growth rate in claims severity was 6%.

 Reversing a two-decade trend, NCCI determined that the average paid medical costs per workers compensation claim declined by about 1% in 2015.
 A decrease in medical severity was observed in about half of the 38 states that NCCI surveyed and occurred despite the fact that the mix of diagnosed injuries in the workers compensation system remained relatively stable between 2012 and 2015.

 What key factors led to the decline of medical severity costs in 2015?